K-PaaS/application-platform-guide/install/service/mysql.md

 > $ cf marketplace
 ```
-Getting services from marketplace in org org system / space dev as admin...
+Getting all service offerings from marketplace in org system / space dev as admin...
-OK

-service      plans                                    description
+offering   plans                                   description                     broker
-Mysql-DB     Mysql-Plan1-10con, Mysql-Plan2-100con*   A simple mysql implementation
+Mysql-DB   Mysql-Plan1-10con, Mysql-Plan2-100con   A simple mysql implementation   mysql-service-broker

-TIP:  Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.
+TIP: Use 'cf marketplace -e SERVICE_OFFERING' to view descriptions of individual plans of a given service offering.
 ```

 - 서비스 인스턴스 신청 명령어